abrargreen22gmailcom/Weather-App-React/README.md

 # Weather App 🌤️
-A simple and responsive Weather App built using React, Material UI, and a Weather API.
+A Responsive Weather App built using React, Material UI, and a Weather API.

 ## Features
-- 🔍 Search weather by city
+- 🔍 Search weather by city or location
 - 🌡️ Display current temperature
 - 💧 Display humidity
 - 📉 Display minimum temperature